jonschultz/colorclassic_video_processor/future.md

 ![rework](horiz_rework1.PNG)<br>
 v3 PCBA with rework and additional proto-board to experiment with v4 changes.<br><br>
 * 6/27/2026 - v4 design is complete and I'm in the process of converting the project over to KiCad.
 The next design and output files that I post here will hopefully be output files from KiCad for easy PCBA fabrication.<br><br>
 * 7/3/2026 - Completed porting the v4 design to KiCad, and now in the process of getting PCBs made externally.
-After initial assembly and testing, I plan to update all the documentation and post output files for v4, including Gerbers for PCB fabrication. v4 features include:<br><br>
+After initial assembly and testing, I plan to update all the documentation and post output files for v4, including Gerbers for PCB fabrication. v4 features will include:<br><br>
-    * test1<br><br>
-    * test2<br><br>
+    * Better support for various resolutions and timings by normalizing horizontal and vertical adjustment ranges accordingly.<br>
+    * PLL-like horizontal timing synchronization for reduced drift and horizontal shift effects across a frame (such as due to pincushion corretion).
+Eliminates the need for a special connection to the TDA8145.<br>
+    * Eliminates the additional coarse vertical adjusment potentiometer.<br>
+    * Cleaner routing using standard PCBA design rules.<br><br>
 ![kicad](kicad_conversion1.PNG)<br><br>